Annuity

 What is the surrender period?

-The surrender period is the length of time that you are required to keep your money in the annuity before you are able to withdraw it without incurring a penalty.
+The surrender period is the length of time that you are required to keep your money in the annuity before you can withdraw it without incurring a penalty.

-Annuities are a type of investment that can be used to generate income in retirement.
+Annuities are insurance contracts that can be used to generate income in retirement.

 They are contracts between an investor and an insurance company, under which the investor makes periodic payments into the account.